zappajs/zappajs/src/zappa.coffee.md

 .wrap
 =====

-Wrap Zappa-oriented middlewars so that they can be ran as regular Express middleware.
+Wrap Zappa-oriented middlewares so that they can be ran as regular Express middleware.

       context.wrap = (f) ->
         (req,res,next) ->